prey176/Codebook/README.md

   3. Depending upon the problem check out the addEdge function.

   4. The time complexity of the algorithm is O(Ef) where E is the number of Edges and f is the maximum flow (Atleast one).
 The space complexity is O(V^2 + E).

+## 5. fordFulkerson2.cpp
+  1. This code implements the ford fulkerson algorithm which calculates the Maximum Flow.

+  2. The nodes are ideally should be numbered as 1-indexed.
+So, if there are v nodes, the constructor should be given v+1 nodes.

+  3. The time complexity of the algorithm is O(E f log(MAX DEGREE)) where E is the number of Edges and f is the maximum flow (Atleast one).
+The space complexity is O(V + E).